vmware/load-balancer-and-ingress-services-for-kubernetes/docs/troubleshooting/troubleshooting.md

 2. Parameter  `-s` takes a duration for which logs needs to be collected.
 It is an optional parameter.
 For pod not having persistent volume storage the logs since a given time duration can be fetched.<br>
    Mention the time as 2s(for 2 seconds) or 4m(for 4 mins) or 24h(for 24 hours)<br>
    Example: if 24h is mentioned, the logs from the last 24 hours are fetched.<br>
-   Default is taken to be 24h \n
+   Default is taken to be 24h.
 3. Script has to be run on a machine which has Kubernetes cluster access.
 The script is used to collect all relevant information for the AKO pod.